 This is the kind of life you've been invited to, the kind of life Christ lived...
-He is your example, and you must follow IN HIS STEPS
+He is your example, and you must follow IN HIS STEPS.
+1 Peter 2:21

-In His Steps has on-call Chaplains available to In His Steps families.
+Chaplain Info In His Steps has Chaplains on-call and available for In His Steps families.
 Our chaplains have extensive experience and training in a wide variety of pastoral care situations.
 Some of the assistance IHS Chaplains can offer grownups include Biblical pastoral counseling, marriage and family issues, conflict resolution, grief and trauma support.
 Please also contact us for assistance with premarital counseling, weddings and funerals.

 You may contact our chaplains by contacting Ms. Donna at firstname.lastname@example.org or

 704-650-4089 with questions or to arrange an appointment.